-- 1. Demonstrate effective oral and written communication skills; - 2.
-Exhibit proficiency in quantitative and qualitative reasoning; - 3.
-Research and critically analyze information, ideas and arguments; - 4.
-Comprehend basic psychological theories and principles; - 5.
-Examine major world religions from a Christian context; - 6.
-Understand and explain how history influences the religious, political, social, and cultural components of society; - 7.
-Grasp the fundamental concepts of philosophy and explain how various theistic and nontheistic ideologies affect the Christian perspective; - 8.
-Analyze the influence of societies and cultures on the humanities; - 9.
-Develop knowledge of the physical universe and understand how human actions affect the environment; - 10.
-Demonstrate an understanding of the Biblical Worldview in general education courses; - 11.
-Identify the history, content, and background of the Bible; - 12.
-Analyze the fundamentals of Christian doctrine, theology and Church History; - 13.
-Understand the challenges, objections, and alternatives to the Christian faith and have winsomely effective answers to the questions posed by an unbelieving society; - 14.
-Exhibit the ability to clearly communicate the gospel in local and global settings as well as to apply it to one's own life and ministry; - 15.
-Develop a Christian character that exhibits a Christ-like love and humility; - 16.
-Establish an involvement in local ministries, spiritual disciplines, and devotional practices; - 17.
-Demonstrate an understanding of the Biblical worldview as it relates to Biblical Studies; and - 18.
+1. Demonstrate effective oral and written communication skills;

+- 2. Develop analytical reasoning and problem solving skills; - 3.
+Comprehend basic psychological theories and principles; - 4.
+Examine major world religions from a Christian context; - 5.
+Understand and explain how the humanities influence the societies and culture; - 6.
+Grasp the fundamental concepts of philosophy and science to explain how various theistic and non-theistic ideologies affect the Christian perspective; - 7.
+Demonstrate an understanding of the Biblical Worldview in general studies; - 8.
+Identify the history, content, and background of the Bible; - 9.
+Analyze the fundamentals of Christian doctrine, theology and Church History; - 10.
+Understand the challenges, objections, and alternatives to the Christian faith and have winsomely effective answers to the questions posed by an unbelieving society; - 11.
+Exhibit the ability to clearly communicate the gospel in local and global settings as well as to apply it to one's own life and ministry; - 12.
+Develop a Christian character that exhibits a Christ-like love and humility; - 13.
+Establish an involvement in local ministries, spiritual disciplines, and devotional practices; - 14.
+Demonstrate an understanding of the Biblical worldview as it relates to Biblical Studies; and - 15.
 Apply Biblical hermeneutics to an exegetical research project.